rawatsaurabh/X-LINUX-GNSS1/README.md

 # X-LINUX-GNSS1
-This package is for retrieving the GNSS NMEA data from X-Nucleo-GNSS1A1 plugged to the Arduino Connector of STM32MP157C-DK2 Discovery Board.All the code runs on STM32MPU DK2 Board
+This package is for retrieving the GNSS NMEA data from X-Nucleo-GNSS1A1 plugged to the Arduino Connector of STM32MP157C-DK2 Discovery Board.All the code runs on STM32MPU DK2 Board .
+For detaield instructions refer Getting started with X-LINUX-GNSS1A1 package for developing GNSS Applications on Linux OS in the Documentation folder

 There are 4 code repos :